 - Your posts will look more organic if you add times which are less even, e.g., 12:33 instead of 12:30.
 So that, rather than it looking like you've scheduled the message weeks or months in advance, it appears as if you've just come across a piece of content and decided to share it with your audience.

 - If your client is set up within their own user account, you can populate times based on when their posts are most likely to get engagement such as likes, shares or comments.

 - All messages added into a Queue before they are sent out are tracked as a campaign so you can get specific data on these posts.

 - Not ideal for messages which need to be sent out at a specific time and date (especially if you’ve chosen to randomize the posts).

 - If you're using the option to repeat posts, you need to make sure to keep adding content to the Queue as, otherwise, you'll end up with a Queue that just keeps repeating the same messages in a short space of time.

 Two exercises to get you started with Queues

 All you need to get started is think of what kind of posts you already publish on social media.
 Are they links to your blog, images of the office, #throwbackthursday posts or jokes that you share (or plan to) with your audience?
 Then, see if it’s worth creating Queues for each of them.

-Below are three exercises that will get you up to speed with Queues and hopefully, you’ll see the value as soon as you start using them.
+Below are two exercises that will get you up to speed with Queues and hopefully, you’ll see the value as soon as you start using them.
 All you need is some time to test them, but you’ll be scheduling actual social media posts as you go so it’s a win-win, right?
 Our customers find this feature a big time-saver, and we hope you do too.

 Exercise #1 | Create a new Queue and write five social media posts with a trending hashtag